erikdsjostrom/bandcamp-downloader/README.md

 #Bandcamp Downloader
-A simple scripts that downloads albums and tracks from bandcamp, tested on python3.4 It also adds some meta tags to mp3 so it fits into your library nicely
+A simple scripts that downloads albums and tracks from bandcamp, tested on python3.4 It also adds some meta tags to the mp3 so it fits into your library nicely
 ##How to use
 * Run the script from the command line
 * Enter the url of the album or track you wish to download